Make delicious sourdough bread and other baked goods at home using an established sourdough starter. It's so easy!

 Instructions for Activating a Sourdough Starter

-- Add packet of starter to 1 tablespoon flour and 1 tablespoon water in a quart-size glass jar and stir thoroughly.
-Cover the jar with a coffee filter or breathable material secured with rubber band and culture in a warm place for 12-24 hours.
+- Add packet of starter to 1 Tbsp. flour and 1 Tbsp. of room temperature water in a quart-size glass jar and stir thoroughly.
+Cover the jar with a coffee filter or breathable material secured with rubber band and culture the starter in a warm place (70-80°F) for 12-24 hours.

-- After 12-24 hours, feed the starter with an additional 2 tablespoons of flour and 2 tablespoons water.
-Stir vigorously.
-Your starter should have the consistency of pancake batter, and you may need to add more flour or water.
+- After 12-24 hours, feed the starter with an additional 2 Tbsp. of flour and 2 tbsp water.
+Stir thoroughly.

-- After 12-24 hours, feed the starter with an additional ¼ cup of flour and ¼ cup water.
-Stir vigorously.
+- After 12-24 hours, feed the starter with an additional 1/4 cup of flour and 1/4 cup water.
+Stir thoroughly.

-- After another 12-24 hours, feed the starter with an additional ½ cup of flour and ½ cup water.
-Stir vigorously
+- After 12-24 hours, feed the starter with an additional ½ cup of flour and ½ cup water.
+Stir thoroughly.